-Have you been told that you need to learn how to love yourself, accept and appreciate yourself, and be your own best friend?
+Have you been told that you need to learn how to love yourself?

 Perhaps you’ve understood (in principle) why learning how to love yourself might be a good idea.
 Or at least, you can see why it might be a good idea for someone else.